Off-Network Communications For Future Railway Mobile Communication Systems: Challenges and Opportunities

+This section uses Matlab to evaluate the reliable communication distance of each existing technologies in an open field environment.
+The simulation sets up two trains, one in front of the other, with overhead line masts at regular intervals on the track, in addition to adjacent buildings, trees and walls.
+The channel model uses the GSCM consisting of line of sight (LOS) components and multipath components (MPCs).
+MPCs are composed of scattering components caused by overhead line mast, close buildings or trees, and reflection components caused by the ground or a wall.
+More detailed channel information and parameters can be found in \cite{ref9}.

-This section uses Matlab to simulate the data channel of existing technologies.
-The simulation process includes random data generation, channel coding, modulation, pass-through channel, demodulation, and decoding.
-Each technology uses the modulation and channel coding schemes summarized in Table \ref{tab:2}, noting that LTE-V2X and NR-V2X use QPSK.
+The simulation evaluates the link-level performance of data channels for existing technologies considering the process of random data generation, channel coding, modulation, pass-through channel, demodulation, and decoding.
+Assuming that radio resources are sufficient and both trains can successfully reserve resources.
+The packet size is set to 256 octets \cite{ref4}, and each technology uses the modulation and channel coding schemes summarized in Table \ref{tab:2}, noting that LTE-V2X and NR-V2X use QPSK.
 In addition, the code rates of the channel coding schemes for all technologies are set to 1/3 for fairness.
-A non-line of sight (NLOS) channel model is used, which consists of large-scale fading and small-scale fading.
-The small-scale fading uses the Rayleigh fading model.
-The large-scale fading given by the 3GPP specification\cite{ref15} includes path loss and shadow fading, where the shadow fading follows a log-normal distribution with parameter $\sigma_{SF}=7.8$ dB.